Greginkansas/-openhab-openhab1wiki/Mpd-Binding.md

 where the parts in `[]` are optional.

-The Player-Id corresponds whith the configuration in openhab.cfg where one has to configure the MPDs:
+The Player-Id corresponds with the configuration in openhab.cfg where one has to configure the MPDs:

     mpd:<player-id>.host=[host]
     mpd:<player-id>.port=[port]